Hurtgen Forest (wargame)

 Hurtgen Forest, subtitled "Approach to the Roer, November 1944 ", is a board wargame published by Simulations Publications Inc. (SPI) in 1976 that simulates the Battle of Hürtgen Forest during the final year of World War II.
 The game was originally published by SPI as part of a four-game collection (a "quadrigame") titled Westwall: Four Battles to Germany, but it was also released as an individual "folio game."
 While the quadrigame Westwall received good reviews from critics, the static nature of Hurtgen Forest was less well received.

 Background

 In September 1944, American forces launched an offensive in the Huertgen forest near the German border.
-The Germans put up a dogged defense from their well-prepared Westwall (called the Seigfried Line by the Allies), and succeeded in stalling several major attacks by American attacks.
+The Germans put up a dogged defense from their well-prepared Westwall (called the Siegfried Line by the Allies), and succeeded in stalling several major attacks by American attacks.
 The battle lasted from early September 1944 until the start of the German surprise offensive in late December 1944 now known as the Battle of the Bulge.